-Drugs like these--the painkiller tramadol, psychoactive benzodiazepines like Xanax and Valium, or anti-epilepsy drug Lyrica--make you feel like you're floating on a cloud.
-In the UK, they come with lower penalties than illegal drugs if you're caught buying or selling them, no penalties for possession, and are generally cheaper.
+Drugs like these - the painkiller Tramadol, psychoactive benzodiazepines like Xanax and Valium, or anti-epilepsy drug Lyrica - make you feel like you're floating on a cloud.
+They come with lower penalties than illegal drugs if you're caught buying or selling them, no penalties for possession, and are generally cheaper.
 This is their appeal and also their danger.

-In Britain last year, 220 registered deaths were attributed to tramadol--almost 2.5 times the number seen in 2009--while 342 deaths from drug poisoning reportedly involved benzodiazepines like Valium, a 20 percent increase from 2012 and the highest number since records began in 1993.
+In Britain last year, 220 registered deaths were attributed to Tramadol - almost 2.5 times the number seen five years ago in 2009 - while 342 deaths from drug poisoning reportedly involved benzodiazepines like Valium - a 20 percent increase from 2012 and the highest number since records began in 1993.

 In America, the problem is far worse.
-Over the last year, one in nine young people took prescription drugs without a prescription, and more than 2,500 young Americans abuse prescription drugs for the first time each day.
-These kinds of stats, along with high-profile celebrity deaths like Michael Jackson's, mean that many people often think of prescription drug abuse as an American problem.
+Over the last year, one in nine young people took prescription drugs non-medically, and over 2500 young Americans abuse prescription drugs for the first time each day.
+These kind of stats, along with high profile celebrity deaths like those of Heath Ledger and Michael Jackson, mean that we often think of prescription drug abuse as an American problem.
 It's not.

-Last month, a British couple in their 20s were found dead in a hotel room in Agra, India, due to an overdose from a cocktail of prescription drugs that included sleeping pills, antidepressants, and cough medicine.
-The man, a 27-year-old teacher named James Gaskell, had spent the previous weeks posting a worrying series of Tweets about all the prescription drugs available to him over and under the counter there.
+Last month, a British couple in their twenties were found dead in a hotel room in Agra, India, due to an overdose from a cocktail of prescription drugs that included sleeping pills, antidepressants and cough medicine.
+The man, a 27-year-old teacher named Alex Gaskell, had spent the previous weeks posting a worrying series of Tweets about all the prescription drugs available to him over and under the counter there.
 "One prescription in India (after you have told the doctor what to write) will take you faaaaaar…" he wrote, and "'Codeine under the counter here.
 With Valium, Xanax and Lyrica.
 Winning."

-The couple's overdose from these substances didn't surprise me, nor did James's Tweets about how readily available the prescription drugs were to him overseas.
-In England, the main kinds of addictive drugs available over the counter are codeine and certain kinds of cough medicine.
-Other countries, however, particularly those in Asia and central America, have less stringent policies.
+The couple's overdose from these substances didn't surprise me, and nor did Alex's Tweets about how readily available the prescription drugs were to him overseas.
+In England, the main kinds of addictive drugs available over the counter are Ibruprofen and Codeine, as well as some kinds of cough medicine.
+Other countries however, particularly those in Asia and central America, have less stringent policies.

 The first time I went to India, at 19, I bought several packs of Valium from a chemist, just because I could.
-I was young and probably quite enamored by the idea of getting high off something that I could buy in a shop.
+I was young and probably quite enamoured by the idea of getting high off something that I could buy in a shop.
 I'd like to say that I have grown up since then, but I did the same in Cambodia this year, when I was 22.
 I walked into a pharmacy and bought two packs of Valium, in both 5mg and 10mg doses.
-I only took them to sleep on the flight home, but I know a lot of my friends--also in their 20s--would knock them back with a beer unthinkingly.
+I only took them to sleep on the flight home, but I know a lot of my friends - also in their twenties - would knock them back with a beer unthinkingly.

-When I was in Cambodia, for example, I met number of young British travelers or expats who were taking a regular cocktail of pharmaceuticals with alcohol.
-The most common were Xanax, Valium, and tramadol, but I was told that it's also possible to buy liquid ketamine, morphine and OxyContin.
+When I was in Cambodia, for example, I met a number of young British travellers or expats who were taking a regular cocktail of pharmaceuticals with alcohol.
+The most common were Xanax, Valium and Tramadol, but I was told that it's also possible to buy liquid Ketamine, Morphine and Oxycontin.
 "You can get this stuff from any pharmacy," says Paul, 27, living in Siem Reap, when I called him this week to refresh my (hazy) memory of what it was like out there.
 "Prescription drugs are cheap and readily available here.
 It's pretty lawless."
 Why are they so popular, though?
-"They make you feel like you are stoned: mellow and laid-back.
+"They make you feel like you are stoned: mellow and laid back.
 People tend to be inoffensive on them."

-But there is also a danger, as the Gaskells' death proved.
+But there is also a danger, as the Gaskills' death proved.
 "There's such a huge drug culture at universities, especially in the UK, that when graduates come here they think they are invincible," Paul tells me.
-"People come traveling to 'experiment.'
-I know people who have shot ketamine, or who have anally inserted tramadol.
-It's scary, the amount of drug overdoses in young travelers."
+"People come travelling to 'experiment'.
+I know people who have shot ketamine, or who have anally inserted Tramadol.
+It's scary, the amount of drug overdoses in young travellers."
 Said overdoses often go unreported, too.
 "If someone dies in your hostel you have to pay a huge amount of money to the police, so what often happens is that bodies are chucked out and later discovered."

 These overseas deaths are alarming.
 But what is also alarming is the fact that you can bring the drugs back to the UK and continue the party.

-Technically, Valium, Xanax, and tramadol are controlled under the Misuse of Drugs Act 1971 as Class C substances.
-Importation into the UK without a prescription is prohibited, and if you have more than three months' worth, you need a Home Office import license.
-I asked the UK Border Force why, then, I'd never heard of them asking to see a prescription, and they said they operate "an intelligence-led approach toward their targeting and enforcement activity," which basically means that unless they're specifically looking for you, or you have so many you can barely shut your suitcase, no one gives a shit.
+Technically, Valium, Xanax and Tramadol are controlled under the Misuse of Drugs Act 1971 as Class C substances.
+Importation into the UK without a prescription is prohibited and, if you have more than three months' worth, you need a Home Office import licence.
+I asked the UK Border Force why, then, I'd never heard of them asking to see a prescription, and they said they operate "an intelligence led approach towards their targeting and enforcement activity", which basically means that unless they're specifically looking for you, or you have so many you can barely shut your suitcase, no one gives a shit.

-Import seems to be the most common way that they enter circulation among my friends, and it's often the "gap-year" type kids--people who wouldn't dare to trade in Class A drugs--who are selling drugs like Valium.
+Import seems to be the most common way that they enter circulation among my friends, and it's often the "gap-year" type kids - people that wouldn't dare to trade in Class-A drugs - that are selling drugs like Valium.

-An ex-dealer named Dan tells me that, because Valium has a relatively low street value, the margins on sales are small unless you're trading in huge quantities.
-When he used to sell Valium, he would buy them at between 30 and 50 cents each and sell them for $1.50 if they were singles, or 80 cents in bulk.
-He bought them by the thousands from steroid users back home in Southampton ("roiders who used them to stop them from going mad"), but his main customers were students: "All the kids at uni loved them," he said, "because they got them to chill out and go to sleep after long sessions on uppers."
+Ex-dealer Dan tells me that, because Valium has a relatively low street value, the margins on sales are small unless you're trading in huge quantities.
+When he used to sell Valium, he would buy them at between 20p and 30p each and sell them on for £1 if they were singles, or 50p in bulk.
+He bought them in their thousands off steroid users back home in Southampton, ("roiders who used them to stop them from going mad") but his main customers were students: "All the kids at uni loved them," he said, "because they got them to chill out and go to sleep after long sessions on uppers."

 If a lot of GPs aren't seeing this as a concern, neither are the police.
 As well as finding that doctors and nurses were self-prescribing or giving drugs to friends and family, the Home Affairs Committee report includes a statement from the Metropolitan Police's Drugs Directorate claiming that they found seven London pharmacies selling prescription drugs under the counter.
 Prosecutions were only made at three.
-According to a police spokesperson, the lack of involvement of organized crime groups means that the misuse of these drugs were "unlikely to be a priority for Policing and Crime Commissioners," which sort of makes sense, except for the fact that more people in the UK died from addictions to prescription drugs than heroin in both 2012 and 2013.
-This isn't a problem that we, the police, or the government can ignore.
+According to a police spokesperson, the lack of involvement of organised crime groups means that the misuse of these drugs were "unlikely to be a priority for Policing and Crime Commissioners" - which sort of makes sense - only, more people in the UK died from addictions to prescription drugs than heroin in both 2012 and 2013.
+This isn't a problem that we, the police, or the Government can ignore.

 I asked Barton how Action on Addiction tends to treat young benzodiazepine addicts in their clinics.
 "You would have to find out what kind of levels the person is taking.
 People are not always accurate about that," he says.
 "Then you'd start to withdraw them in a tapered way, sometimes substituting another drug that isn't quite as addictive."
 Withdrawal symptoms can include panic attacks and seizures, as well as severe psychological symptoms such as depression, often meaning that antidepressants have to be described.
 It's messy.

 "People are dying because they are stupid," said Paul over the phone from Cambodia.
 "It's common sense that you shouldn't mix opiates with alcohol."
 But he's wrong.
-It's not common sense, because people like George, Alix, and myself have done it in the past, and will probably do it again.
-As Barton puts it to me when we talk, "You use the word 'recreation,' but for some people it's quite a dangerous recreation because for them it can begin a slide into addiction or overdose."
+It's not common sense, because people with a brain like George, Alix and myself have done it in the past, and will probably do it again.
+As Barton puts it to me when we talk, "You use the word recreation, but for some people it's quite a dangerous recreation because for them it can begin a slide into addiction or overdose."